RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 First, simply create a free MapBox account.
 You will need this later on and it provides me an easy way to check your progress through Part A.

 Second, create map tiles for the data you downloaded in Lab 1 using TileMill and publish them to MapBox.
-The data included on these tiles should include the fire data from the walk-through above, as well as some representation of the extra dataset(s) you collected in Lab 1.
+The data on these tiles should include the fire data from the walk-through above, as well as some representation of the extra dataset(s) you collected in Lab 1.

 Third, submit an update in the Lab 2 Part A dropbox containing a link to the tiles you made on MapBox.com (found using the link from the View Exports view).

-Grading information can be found in Section 4.
+Grading information can be found in Section 5.